dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 6. [REIT Valuation](https://youtu.be/lz8T0owadXU) - [Chris Hughen](https://www.youtube.com/@ChrisHughen)

 [^1]: Page 75.
-Chapter 5. _The Art of Currency Trading_ by Brent Donnelly.
+Chapter 5.
+Understand Fundamental Analysis. _The Art of Currency Trading_ by Brent Donnelly.
 [^2]: [Simply Wall Street.
 Company Analysis Model](https://github.com/SimplyWallSt/Company-Analysis-Model/blob/master/MODEL.markdown)
 [^3]: Page 314.
-Chapter 9. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
+Chapter 9.
+Valuing Stocks. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
 [^4]: Page 22.
-Chapter 2. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+Chapter 2.
+Approaches to Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^5]: Page 599.
-Chapter 21. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+Chapter 21.
+Valuing Financial Service Firms. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^6]: Page 305.
-Chapter 12. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+Chapter 12.
+Closure in Valuation: Estimating Terminal Value. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^7]: Page 537.
-Chapter 19. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+Chapter 19.
+Book Value Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
-[^8]: Chapter 17. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
+[^8]: Chapter 17.
+Fundamental Principles of Relative Valuation. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^9]: Chapter 10.
 Mechanics of Options Markets. _Options, Futures, and Other Derivatives, Global Edition, 9th Edition_ by John C. Hull
 [^10]: Chapter 15.
 Black-Scholes-Merton Model. _Options, Futures, and Other Derivatives, Global Edition, 9th Edition_ by John C. Hull.
 [^11]: Chapter 18.
 Earnings Multiples. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.